open-telemetry/oteps/text/0156-columnar-encoding.md

 A columnar-oriented protocol is not necessarily desirable for all scenarios (e.g. devices that do not have the resources to accumulate data in batches).
-This protocol extension allows to better respond to these different scenarios by letting the client select between OTLP or OTLP Arrow protocol depending on the nature of its telemetry traffic.
+This protocol extension allows to better respond to these different scenarios by letting the client select between OTLP or OTel Arrow protocol depending on the nature of its telemetry traffic.

 ## Future Versions and Interoperability